plebbit/plebbit-react-hooks/docs/algorithms.md

 Post pages are cached in IndexedDb for a short time, in case the user reloads the app.

 When a subplebbit updates, the buffered feeds are emptied of that subplebbit's posts, and the first page is immediately fetched to try to refill it.
 TODO: If an updated comment already in `loadedFeeds` is fetched by a new subplebbit page, it should replace the old comment with the new one with updated votes/replies.
-Emptying the buffered feed needs testing in production, it might be too slow and need some caching.

 #### Feeds stores